hashicorp-community/tf-helper/README.md

 ```

 The shell implementation file should contain a function with the subcommand name, `tfh_my_plugin`.
+The command line options are passed to the function in the order they were defined in the Markdown file.

 ```
 tfh_my_plugin () {